MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 Sales Agent connects to both Microsoft Dynamics 365 Sales and Salesforce Sales Cloud to research your leads, and discover related contact, account, opportunity, and activity records.
 Sales Agent uncovers the insights hidden in your CRM that go easily missed.

 As an admin, you can set up Sales Agent to connect to your CRM and enable it for your users.
-Once set up, sellers can view summaries of the research within their CRM or browse the list of researched leads in the Copilot for Sales app.
+Once set up, sellers can view summaries of the research within their CRM or browse the list of researched leads in the Sales app.

 ## Prerequisites

-- The Copilot for Sales app is installed in either Outlook or Teams.
+- The Sales app is installed in either Outlook or Teams.
-- You have access to environment-level settings in the [Copilot for Sales admin settings](administrator-settings-for-viva-sales.md).
+- You have access to environment-level settings in the [Sales app admin settings](administrator-settings-for-viva-sales.md).
 - [Copilot AI features must be turned on in your environment](suggested-replies.md).
 - [Sales Agent must be turned on in Access settings](access-settings.md#sales-agent-preview).
-- The Dataverse environment connected to Copilot for Sales is a production environment.
+- The Dataverse environment connected to Sales app is a production environment.
-- [Message capacity purchased](manage-consumption-based-billing.md) and assigned to the Copilot for Sales environment.
+- [Message capacity purchased](manage-consumption-based-billing.md) and assigned to the Sales app environment.

 ### Additional prerequisites for Salesforce

 - Convert the **msdyn_viva** environment to a production environment.
 Learn more about [converting your environment to production](convert-trial-prod.md).
-- Configure the server-to-server connection between Copilot for Sales and Salesforce.
+- Configure the server-to-server connection between Sales app and Salesforce.
 Learn more about [Connect your agents to a data source](connect-agent-datasource.md)

 ## Step 1: Create a view and query that defines the leads to research